 5-Day Support Program

 This intensive, 5-day support program includes daily tutoring, organization and study skills coaching, and extensive teacher support.
 Specialty tutors can be brought in if needed.
-This program is well-suited for those students needing daily one-on-one attention due to learning disabilities, dyslexia, ADHD, and/or autism.
+This program is well-suited for those students needing daily one-on-one attention due to learning disabilities, dyslexia, and/or ADHD.
 Program fee: $9,900

 3-Day Support Program

 This comprehensive support program includes includes tutoring three times per week, organization and study skills coaching, and extensive teacher support.
 This program is well-suited for those students who need general support rather than a specific skill focus.
 It is also suitable for students who are falling behind due to learning disabilities, dyslexia, and/or ADHD.
 Program fee: $6,500

 General Support & Homework Hour